CameronBodine/PINGMapper/docs/faq.md

 - Solix
 - Onix

+Humminbird&reg; models such as Apex are also supported through the current format-based workflow.

-If `PING-Mapper` doesn't work for your Humminbird&reg; recording, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues).
+If `PINGMapper` doesn't work for one of these supported formats, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues) and include the manufacturer, file format, and a sample of the folder structure if possible.

 ## What Humminbird&reg; should I purchase?